 Backaches and other back impairments represent one of the most common complaints among office workers.
 Disorders of the spine can be exacerbated by sitting for too long or sitting incorrectly at an office desk.
 They can also be caused by sitting in a poorly-fitting chair or working at an uncomfortable desk.

 Propping your feet up, however, can keep you from slouching.

 It also relieves pressure from your spine, which in turn alleviates back problems.
 When sitting, you should try to lean back slightly.
 Doing so reduces strain on the muscles around your spine and lumbar discs.

 4. Tension Relief for Your Feet

-Another advantage of footrests is that they help to keep your feet in a neutral position.
-This is especially true for women who may wear shoes with different size heels from one day to the next, such as high heels, sandals, and boots.
+Another advantage of footrests is their ability to keep your feet in a neutral position.
+This is especially true for women who may wear shoes with different size heels from one day to the next, such as high heels, sandals, or boots.
 Walking around in shoes of this height discrepancy and keeping your feet flat on the floor all day can strain the muscles and tendons in your feet, including the Achilles tendon.

 In turn, this can lead to foot pain and other foot problems.
 But keeping feet properly supported with footrests can make a tremendous difference in the health of your feet.

 5. Less Pressure on Your Legs